-- Present the aims of the project clearly. - Provide a good overview on the project structure, as this facilitates orientation in particular if you focus on specific aspects later - Be explicit on what exactly is the core novelty of your project - Panel Members may ask questions that aim at relating your work to their own research field.
+- Panel Members may ask questions that aim at relating your work to their own research field.
 This is an opportunity to "invite them on board".
-The answer should therefore never be "area x/application y is not of interest for this project", but as inclusive as possible - Preliminary work presented should not give the impression that a large part of the work has already been done, so that there would only be limited need for ERC funding.
-The project should thus not come across as a "mere extension of previous work". → Describe the preliminary work as pilot study/proof of concept, and focus on what is new in the project - Prepare for questions on the scope of the project "too broad/unfocused" or "too narrow" - What impact of the ERC project on your field (and possibly beyond) do you envisage beyond the project duration?
+The answer should therefore never be " this area /application is not of interest for this project", but as inclusive as possible - Preliminary work presented should not give the impression that a large part of the work has already been done, so that there would only be limited need for ERC funding.
+The project should thus not come across as a "mere extension of previous work". → Describe the preliminary work as pilot study/proof of concept, and focus on what is new in the project - Prepare for questions on the scope of the project too broad/unfocused or too narrow - What impact of the ERC project on your field (and possibly beyond) do you envisage beyond the project duration?
 What is your more long-term research vision?
+(5-10 years) - What impact of the ERC project on your field (and possibly beyond) do you envisage beyond the project duration?
+What is your more long-term research vision?
 (5-10 years) - Present (a) testable hypothesis/hypotheses for your project or, if this is not usual in your field, provide clearly formulated research questions.
-Which important research gap/currently intractable problem do you aim to tackle? → To avoid a potential perception of the project as a "fishing expedition" (e.g. in case of screens in the Life Sciences) or a "largely methods/technology-driven"-approach.

-- Consider whether it may be better to focus on 1-2 particularly important objectives and/or examples instead of trying to get across too many messages during the presentation - What would you do if equipment X/PostDoc Nr.
+Which important research gap/currently intractable problem do you aim to tackle? → To avoid a potential perception of the project as a "fishing expedition" (e.g. in case of screens in the Life Sciences) or a largely methods/technology-driven approach. - Consider whether it may be better to focus on 1-2 particularly important objectives and/or examples instead of trying to get across too many messages during the oral presentation - What would you do if equipment X/PostDoc Nr.
 2 were not funded by the ERC?
 (It should be clear from your answer that this would limit the impact of your project as you have carefully planned your budget; you would apply for alternative funding sources,...) - What is unique about your project? - Why is your project timely? - Validation of project results: How will you know that you have succeeded?
 How will you interpret results?
 E.g. statistical power analysis,...? - What is the key risk of the project?
-How do you deal with it, what is your plan B? - This is a mainly correlative approach (?) how are you going to establish causality? - How could you test this hypothesis? - What is your focus now, what are your priorities? - Would this research not better be funded by industry? - How do you use the rest of your working time? - What are milestones/intermediate goals of your project?
+How do you deal with it, what is your plan B?

+- This is a mainly correlative approach (?) how are you going to establish causality? - How could you test this hypothesis? - What is your focus now, what are your priorities? - Would this research not better be funded by industry? - How do you use the rest of your working time? - What are milestones/intermediate goals of your project?